Virus pits health vs. public duty for some state lawmakers - KVIA

 Virus pits health vs. public duty for some state lawmakers

-Kentucky lawmaker Gerald Neal had a big decision to make as the legislature gathered at the Capitol for some important votes amid the coronavirus outbreak.
+Kentucky Sen. Gerald Neal had a big decision to make as the legislature gathered at the state Capitol for some important votes amid the coronavirus outbreak.

 His dilemma wasn’t simply whether to vote “yes” or “no,” but whether to even enter the state Senate.